shitwolfymakes/Endless-Sky-Mission-Builder/README.md

 Endless Sky Mission Builder, or ESMB, is a multiplatform RAD tool to help decrease the time it takes to create missions for Endless Sky.

+Want to download ESMB?
+Check [the Releases](https://github.com/shitwolfymakes/Endless-Sky-Mission-Builder/releases) for the most recent executables!

-Want to know how to use ESMB?
+Want to learn how to use ESMB?
 Check [the Wiki](https://github.com/shitwolfymakes/Endless-Sky-Mission-Builder/wiki)!

-To run, extract the archive and double-click on ESMB

 Current supported mission options:
   - Basic mission characteristics